 Marine - is derived from fish, but not all fish are the same – take note, there is a difference between freshwater and wild-caught fish.
 Fresh-water fish can potentially be farmed fish, which are often grown with added hormones and antibiotics, which may be harmful vs wild-caught fish which are generally not farmed and are caught in the ocean.
 Marine collagen is seen as higher quality collagen to that of the animal being scientifically recognised as the most bioavailable form of collagen.

-Vegan/Vegetarian– Please don’t be fooled, there is no source of consumable collagen for vegans and vegetarians.
+Plant based – Please don’t be fooled, there is no single sourced consumable collagen for vegans and vegetarians that are derived wholly from a plant source.
 If you follow one of these diets it is instead recommended to consume foods that help stimulate the body’s collagen production.

 Know The Types

 Gelatin has the exact same amino acid profile, however, the protein chains are much longer.
 This means it takes longer to breakdown and digest.
-Gelatin will set when liquid is added and it cools down.
-Gelatin is less bioavailable compared to Collagen Hydrolysate, but due to the slower absorption rate, it makes gelatin particularly suited gut and digestive health, helps reduce gut inflammation, it will also help to regulate hunger and ease cravings.
-Once the amino acids slowly break down and are absorbed into the bloodstream, they will elicit the exact same results as Collagen Hydrolysate, with the only difference being that fewer amino acids will be digested and absorbed.
+Gelatin will set when liquid is added and it cools down and is less bioavailable compared to collagen hydrolysate.
+Due to its slower absorption rate gelatin is particularly well-suited for gut and digestive health support, helping to reduce gut inflammation and also help regulate hunger and ease cravings.
+Once the amino acids slowly break down and are absorbed into the bloodstream, they will elicit the exact same results as collagen hydrolysate, with the only difference being that fewer amino acids will be digested and absorbed.

 Why Purchase NUTRAVIVA?

-100% pure and unblended Beef and Marine collagens
+- 100% pure and unblended been and marine collagens.